Hardware Configuration

 adrv9009-zu11eg adrv9009-zu11eg-revb

-This output shows all the evaluation board and carrier combinations that your specific Kuiper image can support.
+This output shows all evaluation board and carrier board combinations that your specific Kuiper image supports.

 Follow these steps:

-1. Log into your current Kuiper system via console, SSH, or VNC
+1. Log into your Kuiper system via console, SSH, or VNC.

 2. Check available configurations (if you haven’t already):